stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/storage.md

 # Storage
+The storage menu is accessible from your `Group page`.
+[Stock](/laboratory-information-management-system/storage.html#stock) gives a quick look on how many items are recorded.
+Your items need to be stored into a category to be counted in this listing.
+[Overview](/laboratory-information-management-system/storage.html#overview) gives a look into the content of a selected location.
+[Capacity](/laboratory-information-management-system/storage.html#storage-capacity) allows you to check in which location you have free space.

+## Stock

 ## Overview

 ### Items contained in one location

-From your Group homepage click Storage/Overview at the bottom of the page.
+From your `Group page` click Storage/Overview at the bottom of the page.
 Select the location you want to look at in the dropdown menu.
 If the location is a box, you can see the details of item (How to see information of the item in one specific spot?) contained into the spot.
             If the location is not a box, you get a list of the items contained.
 Click (loupe) to see the details of the item.
 Each color correspond to an Inventory